dandelion-7/hmp_defense_machinery/README.md

 1.Viruses interact with hosts that span distantly related microbial domains in dense hydrothermal mats, 2023, Nature Microbiology.
 (0.95; 0.85)
 2.Genomic variation and strain-specific functional adaptation in the human gut microbiome during early life, 2019, Nature Microbiology.
 (0.95; 0.9)
 3.Elevated rates of horizontal gene transfer in the industrialized human microbiome, 2021, Cell.
 (0.9 identity with vsearch).

+<font color=red>CD-HIT is too slow for the large amounts of assembled contigs.
+Script 10 is not finished.</font>

+### 11
+Script 11 performs contig binning with metabat2/maxbin2 with contigs from script 6 and mapping results from script 9.
+The results of binning might be further used for DAS tools to optimize the bins.